Ambrose Burnside: Postbellum career

 After his resignation, Burnside was employed in numerous railroad and industrial directorships, including the presidencies of the Cincinnati and Martinsville Railroad, the Indianapolis and Vincennes Railroad, the Cairo and Vincennes Railroad, and the Rhode Island Locomotive Works.

 He was elected to three one-year terms as Governor of Rhode Island, serving from May 29, 1866, to May 25, 1869.
 He was nominated by the Republican Party to be their candidate for governor in March 1866, and Burnside was elected governor in a landslide on April 4, 1866.
 This began Burnside's political career as a Republican, as he had been a Democrat before the war.

 Burnside was a Companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States, a military society of Union officers and their descendants, and served as the Junior Vice Commander of the Massachusetts Commandery in 1869.
 He was commander-in-chief of the Grand Army of the Republic (GAR) veterans' association from 1871 to 1872, and also served as the Commander of the Department of Rhode Island of the GAR.
-At its inception in 1871, the National Rifle Association chose him as its first president.
+At its inception in 1871, the National Rifle Association of America chose him as its first president.

 During a visit to Europe in 1870, Burnside attempted to mediate between the French and the Germans in the Franco-Prussian War.
 He was registered at the offices of Drexel, Harjes & Co., Geneva, week ending November 5, 1870.
 Drexel Harjes was a major lender to the new French government after the war, helping it to repay its massive war reparations.

 In 1876 Burnside was elected as commander of the New England Battalion of the Centennial Legion, the title of a collection of 13 militia units from the original 13 states, which participated in the parade in Philadelphia on July 4, 1876, to mark the centennial of the signing of the Declaration of Independence.

 In 1874 Burnside was elected by the Rhode Island Senate as a U.S. Senator from Rhode Island, was re-elected in 1880, and served until his death in 1881.
 Burnside continued his association with the Republican Party, playing a prominent role in military affairs as well as serving as chairman of the Foreign Relations Committee in 1881.

 Death and burial

-Burnside died suddenly of "neuralgia of the heart" (Angina pectoris) on the morning of September 13, 1881, at his home in Bristol, Rhode Island, accompanied only by his doctor and family servants.
+Burnside died suddenly of "neuralgia of the heart" (angina pectoris) on the morning of September 13, 1881, at his home in Bristol, Rhode Island, accompanied only by his doctor and family servants.